> > >

 New Hampshire Medicaid reviews all asset transfers made within 60 months (5 years) of your application date.
 Gifts to family, property transfers below market value, or large unexplained withdrawals trigger a penalty period that delays Medicaid eligibility — during which you must private-pay.

-New Hampshire's 2026 penalty divisor is approximately $335 per day.
-A $50,000 unexplained transfer would create roughly a 149-day penalty period, costing your family approximately $61,835 in private-pay costs.
+New Hampshire's 2026 penalty divisor is approximately $13,444 per month (~$442 per day).
+A $50,000 transfer that violates the look-back rule would create roughly a 112-day penalty period during which New Hampshire Medicaid will not cover care costs.

 This is why elder law attorneys consistently advise families to begin Medicaid planning at least 5 years before nursing home care is needed.